-Our complimentary market report available to all members, ensuring you are the best-informed individuals in the industry.
-Examining the UK hospitality sector within its global context, our report provides a concise and yet thorough summary of annual facts and figures for the eating-out market, hotels, tourism and salaries.
-The data is accompanied by expert commentary with an eye on what we can expect in 2018.
+Our annual complimentary market report available to all members, ensuring you are the best-informed individuals in the industry.
+Examining both the UK and global performance within the hospitality sector, this report provides a concise summary of annual facts and figures covering foodservice, hotels, tourism and human resources.
+The data is accompanied by expert commentary with an eye on what we can expect in 2019.

 The Institute of Hospitality acts as a vital bridge between academia and industry.